-Summary of Forecast Occupancy and Average Rate Based on our analysis presented in the Projection of Occupancy and Average Rate chapter, we have chosen to use a stabilized occupancy level of 69% and a base-year rate position of \$125.00 for the proposed subject property.
+Summary of ForecastBased on our analysis presented in the Projection of Occupancy and Average RateOccupancy and Average RateChapter, we have chosen to use a stabilized occupancy level of 69% and a baseyear rate position of \$125.00 for the proposed subject property.
 The following table reflects a summary of our market-wide and proposed subject property occupancy and average rate projections.